-We are a group practice and you may consult any one of the doctors.
 Consultations are firstly telephone appointments, and then if the clinician feels it is required a face to face appointment is booked.
-Another alternative is eConsult by clicking on the above link.
+Another alternative is AccuRx by clicking on the link to the right.

-All appointments with the nurses and other healthcare professionals can still be booked in advance.
+All appointments with the nurses and other healthcare professionals can also be booked in advance.

 Please take a look at this helpful guide to using the appropriate service for your health need.

-If you wish to see the nurse please make an appointment by phoning the appointments line.
+If you wish to see the nurse please make an appointment by phoning 01872 572255, option 1 for appointments.
 Our health care assistants are trained to perform ECGs, check blood pressures, take blood, perform health checks and complete simple dressings.
 Please let the receptionist know why you need the appointment, i.e. for an injection, dressing or blood test, so that we know how much time to reserve and with whom to make the appointment.